 Boy choirs are one of the oldest musical traditions in the Western world.
-Known as “unchanged trebles” in the choral world, these groups have historically included biologically male singers who sing soprano notes until they go through puberty.
-But what does this mean in a culture that increasingly sees gender as an individual choice, rather than a fixed, biological category?
-And is this tradition, which is rooted in exclusion of girls and women, one that is even worth saving?
+While audiences admire boy singers for their distinctive treble notes, boys who sing in soprano voices have to contend with the notion that they’re doing something effeminate, even emasculating, because they sing in a vocal range typically reserved for women and girls.
+Known as the “unchanged trebles” within choirs, boys who sing in soprano voices defy prevailing norms of traditional masculinity.
+What do boy choirs represent in a culture that increasingly sees gender as an individual choice rather than a fixed, biological category?
+And is this tradition, which is rooted in exclusion of girls and women, one worth saving?

 Introduction